aximilli1212/peterhdd.github.io/_posts/2020-02-25-using-firebase-auth-in-flutter.md

 ```
 As, you can see the `SplashScreen` class will create a splash screen for you.
 Since, we are using `Image.asset`, then you need to add an image inside the `pubspec.yaml` file so it can appear in the splash screen.

-The main reason we use a splash screen is inside the lifecycle method `initState`.
+The main reason we use a splash screen, is inside the lifecycle method `initState`.
 Inside the `initState`, we are retrieving the firebase currently logged in user using the method `currentUser()`, and since `currentUser()` returns a `Future<FirebaseUser>` then we can add the method `then()` that will call the callback function after the asynchronous method is completed.
 This helps because if there is no user logged in, then we navigate to the `SignUp` page, else we go immediately to the `Home` page.
 This way when the user didn't log out in the previous session then they don't need to login again to the application.

 ## Creating Different Sign Up Buttons